CommunityScale/housingforecastdocs/docs/glossary.md

 **Capture rate:** The percentage of qualified renter households that the property must capture to fill the units.

+**CBSA (Core Based Statistical Area):** A geographic area consisting of one or more counties anchored by an urban center of at least 10,000 population plus adjacent counties with strong commuting ties.

+**CCD (Cohort Change Difference):** An additive measure of population change between age cohorts: CCD = Pop(age i+5, year t+5) - Pop(age i, year t).

+**CCR (Cohort Change Ratio):** A multiplicative measure of population change between age cohorts: CCR = Pop(age i+5, year t+5) / Pop(age i, year t).

+**Cohort-Component Method:** A demographic projection technique that divides population into age-sex cohorts and projects each group forward using fertility, mortality, and migration assumptions.

-**Comparable property:** A property similar to the subject in aspects like construction, size, amenities, and location, used to derive market rent and evaluate the subject’s market position.
+**Comparable property:** A property similar to the subject in aspects like construction, size, amenities, and location, used to derive market rent and evaluate the subject's market position.

 **Competitive property:** A property that is comparable to the subject and competes at nearly the same rent levels and tenant profiles.

 **Concession:** Discounts offered to tenants to induce lease signing, such as reduced rent or free amenities.

+**Cost burden:** Spending more than 30% of household income on housing costs.

 **Cost burden, severe:** Spending more than 50% of household income on housing costs.

-**Cost burden:** Spending more than 30% of household income on housing costs.

 **CPI:** Consumer Price Index.
 A measure of inflation.